premAI-io/state-of-open-source-ai/models.md

 ##### Uniqueness

 - Model is trained on open sourced [RedPajama dataset](https://huggingface.co/datasets/togethercomputer/RedPajama-Data-1T) by [Together](https://huggingface.co/togethercomputer).
-- All steps for training are kept same as mentioned in [LLaMA paper](https://arxiv.org/abs/2302.13971).
+- All steps for training are kept same as mentioned in LLaMA {cite}`touvron2023llama`.
 - Model is trained on 1T tokens.
 - Weights released under Apache 2.0 license, in two formats:
   - EasyLM format to be use with https://github.com/young-geng/EasyLM framework